joantolos/blog/content/blog/lockDown.md

 Mindfulness and meditation helps you with that.
 You are more aware of your automatic behaviour so you can take over easily.

+## Silly, automatic, unfounded optimism

+There are some initiatives to boost morale.
+One of them is children drawing and hanging on the window a picture of a rainbow with the caption _everything is going to be all right_.
+Well, is it?

+I get the point of the exercise, it is nice for the kids and all.
+But things are not automatically, magically going to be all right.
+Only if we **act** right, things will be ok.
+It takes a lot of work and will to make good things happen for you and your family.

+It is nice to drink coffee from a mug that says "today is going to be a great day".
+Well, if you don't do what you are suppose to do, I am sorry, but no matter what the mug says, it is **not** going to be a good day.

+Don't get me wrong, I am very optimistic but I also believe on this famous quote by Seneca: _Luck is where opportunity meats preparation_.

+I am afraid that governments have not been prepared for an eventuality that has been predicted and warned numerous times for quite a long time.
+We are not prepared and now that the eventuality rises, we expect to be lucky?
+Why?

 ## Pandemic learning opportunity

 These days we are starting all conversations with: _how are you, everyone healthy?_ All the sudden, we have become adults.